Sign Up

 Asenapine (Saphris®) is indicated for schizophrenia and is formulated as a sublingual tablet.
 It is initially dosed at 5 mg twice daily with a maximum dose of 20 mg daily.
 Patients should not eat or drink for 10 minutes after taking the sublingual form of this medication as it reduces absorption.

-Cariprazine (Vraylar®), approved in 2015, is used in schizophrenia for adults and is typically started at 1.5 mg once a day and may be increased in 1.5 to 3 mg increments to a maximum dose of 6 mg a day.
-This medication's advantages are minimal metabolic, histaminergic, anticholinergic and adrenergic side effects.
-Common side effects include extrapyramidal symptoms, headache, insomnia, Parkinsonism and akathisia (Campbell et al., 2017).
-This medication is most effective in treating negative symptoms of schizophrenia (Stroup & Marder, 2019).
+Cariprazine (Vraylar®), approved in 2015, is used in schizophrenia for adults and is typically started at 1.5 mg once a day and may be increased in 1.5 to 3 mg increments to a maximum dose of 6 mg daily.
+Cariprazine's advantages are minimal metabolic, histaminergic, anticholinergic, and adrenergic side effects.
+Common side effects include extrapyramidal symptoms, headache, insomnia, parkinsonism, and akathisia.
+This medication is effective in treating negative symptoms of schizophrenia (Pappa et al., 2023).

-Brexpiprazole (Rexulti®) is indicated for schizophrenia and is typically started at one mg for the first four days and then titrating upwards to a maximum of 4 mg a day.
-Common side effects include akathisia, headache, weight gain and extrapyramidal symptoms.
+Brexpiprazole (Rexulti®) is indicated for schizophrenia and is typically started at 1 mg for the first four days and then titrated upwards to a maximum of 4 mg daily.
+Common side effects include akathisia, headache, weight gain, and extrapyramidal symptoms.

 Table 3: Medication Doses